McDOC: Melbourn County Division Oil Club (now also including Bassingbourn-cum-Kneesworth and Whaddon)

-This winter, residents who are not connected to mains gas have contacted me about difficulties in coping with high heating oil bills.
-I had heard about efforts made by Francis Burkitt, Barton resident and District Councillor, to help local people in his area to club together to buy heating oil at bulk rates, so I contacted him.
-The ‘Barton Ward Oil Club’ has been a success and Francis has kindly shared his information about how a similar club might be formed in our area.
+Back in 2011, residents not connected to mains gas contacted me about difficulties in coping with high heating oil bills.
+I had heard about efforts made by Francis Burkitt, Barton resident and District Councillor at the time, to help local people in his area to club together to buy heating oil at bulk rates, so I contacted him.
+The ‘Barton Ward Oil Club’ had been a success and Francis kindly shared his information about how a similar club might be formed in our area.
+A Melbourn Division Oil Club was set up in 2011, and in 2017 it expanded to include the Bassingbourn/Kneesworth/Whaddon area.
 This letter explains what an oil club is and how it works, and invites you to join.
 Joining is free of charge and you can leave at any time.
-Barton Ward Oil Club has found that there are big savings to be made, and no catches.

 How to save money when buying home heating oil

-There are three ways to save money when buying heating oil, and McDOC will use both:
+There are three ways to save money when buying heating oil:

 Adding all these benefits together, the cost of an order for 500 litres could be reduced from by up to 5ppl (at the worst supplier’s price), a saving £25 on just that order alone.
 A 1000 l order would save £50.

-McDOC has teamed-up with Jeremy Cole of Agricole Limited, which is a local firm based in Cambourne, and he will administer the arrangements.
+McDOC has teamed-up with Jeremy Cole of Agricole Limited, a local firm based in Cambourne, who administer the arrangements.
 Agricole is owned by Jeremy Cole who, like his parents and grandparents, has lived in this area (Comberton, Haslingfield and Newton) all his life.
-Agricole started in 1993 as a farmers’ grain broker, but for the past 11 years has diversified into brokering DERV, Gas Oil and Kerosene to local farmers and householders.
+Agricole started in 1993 as a farmers’ grain broker, but has diversified into brokering DERV, Gas Oil and Kerosene to local farmers and householders.
 It currently has over 500 clients in a 30-mile radius of Cambridge.
 You can find more on www.agricole.co.uk or www.heating-oil-prices.co.uk.